China Family Panel Studies: Methodology

 The target sample of CFPS consists of 16,000 households in 25 provinces/municipalities/autonomous regions in China (excluding Hong Kong, Macao, Taiwan, Xinjiang, Tibet, Qinghai, Inner Mongolia, Ningxia and Hainan), representing 95% of the Chinese population.
 All eligible households and household members are subjects of the survey.
 An eligible household refers to an independent economic unit that lives in a residential community and one or more family members are of Chinese nationality.
 Family members are defined as financially dependent immediate relatives, or non-immediate blood/marital/adoptive relatives who have lived with the household for more than three consecutive months and financially related to the sampled household.
 All members over age 9 in a sampled household are interviewed.
 These individuals constitute core members of the CFPS and children are also considered core members of the CFPS.
 Follow-up of all core members of the CFPS is designed to take place on a yearly basis.
 Five provinces are chosen for initial oversampling (1600 families in each) so that regional comparisons can be made.
 The remainder of the CFPS sample (8000 families) is drawn from the other provinces so as to make the overall CFPS sample representative of the country through weighting (except for remote areas).
+The 2010 baseline ultimately interviewed 14,960 households containing 33,600 adults and 8,990 youths (42,590 individuals), against the 16,000-household target.
+All members of baseline households, together with their future biological and adopted children, are designated "genetic members" and are tracked permanently across waves.